-Since millennials make up 70% of the workforce today1, it is more relevant than ever to understand the needs and values of this generation.
-This is especially crucial if you are an HR manager struggling to retain millennials and keep them engaged.
+Since millennials make up 70% of the workforce today¹, it is more relevant than ever to understand the needs and values of this generation.
+This is especially crucial if you are an HR manager struggling with employee retention and keep millennials engaged.

 Research has shown² that, millennials don’t feel satisfied with their office environment and blame their workplace for their lack of engagement.
 This research was able to show that nowadays, millennials are more concerned about how a workplace feels and looks than about traditional corporate branding.
 This is why, if you want to increase the engagement millennials in your organisation, you may need to be open to new, perhaps even quite untraditional solutions.

 Millennials are comfortable working from anywhere, anytime.
 They have the mentality to encourage them and the technology to support them.
-More and more, we are discovering that the only real reason Millennials go to the office is social interactions.
+More and more, we are discovering that the only real reason millennials want go to the office is social interactions.